huggingface/computer-vision-course/course/2 Neural Network Architectures/2.3 Multi-Modal Models/2.3.3 Transfer Learning/README.md

  - DETR
  - DiT, etc.

-This would include also the setup for training, fine-tuning and inferencing at the end.
-Feel free to use as sources for your project.
+This includes also the setup for fine-tuning and inferencing at the end.
+Feel free to use them as sources for your project.

 For Multimodal model related to Text and Image, feel free to start with this [paper](https://arxiv.org/abs/2111.08609).